UWave/CallScreening/README.md

 # UWave Call Screening App
+This README is lacking.
+For now.
 This is an app for [FusionPBX](http://www.fusionpbx.com/) that we use at UWave Radio to do call screening.

+# Install
-To install it, clone into fusionpbx's `app/` folder and run the menu upgrades (Advanced->Upgrade, check off Menu Defaults and hit Execute)
+To install it, clone into fusionpbx's `app/` folder and run the menu upgrades (Advanced->Upgrade, check off Menu Defaults and hit Execute).
+Note that FusionPBX seems to prefer lower case naming with underscores, so when cloning be sure to clone to or rename the folder `call_screening`.
+Next, run `composer install` within the directory.
+You'll need to have [Composer](https://getcomposer.org/).
+  Next log into FusionPBX, go int Advanced->Upgrade, check "menu" and click "Execute".
+You may need to log out and log back in for it to show up in the menu.